EthanSterling04/EthanSterling04/README.md

 ## Fun Facts

 - I am from the wonderful city of Chicago 🌃
-- My hobbies are running, music, skiing, video games, and weightlifting!
+- My hobbies are running, music, skiing, video games, reading, 16-inch softball, and weightlifting!
-- I am a producer for Dillo Day, the nation's largest student-run music festival 🎶
+- I am the co-chair for Dillo Day, the nation's largest student-run music festival 🎶
 - I am also a certified lifeguard 😎

 ## Open to Collaboration